JoseCarvalho1026/Graphical_Interface/In_Ubuntu.md

-# Graphical environment in Ubuntu
+# Graphical Interface in Ubuntu

 ### Update and Upgrade